Waltertpan/ELK_Stack_Project/README.md

 ![Virtual_Networks](Images/ELK_Images/Firebeat_7.PNG)

-Verfy the logs are bring received from the module status in the Kibana app.
+Verify the logs are bring received from the module status in the Kibana app.
 In the Kibana app navigate to Home/Add data/ System Logs.

 ![Virtual_Networks](Images/ELK_Images/Firebeat_1.PNG)